Comparisons12 min read

 CyberGhost Overview

-CyberGhost launched in 2011 out of Bucharest, Romania, which puts it outside the Five/Nine/Fourteen Eyes intelligence-sharing alliance — a meaningful advantage if you're serious about data sovereignty.
-It was acquired by Kape Technologies in 2017 (same parent company as ExpressVPN and Private Internet Access), which raised some eyebrows at the time, but the infrastructure and no-logs policy have held up through independent audits.
+CyberGhost launched in 2011 out of Bucharest, Romania, which means it sits outside the Five/Nine/Fourteen Eyes intelligence-sharing network — a genuine advantage if you're serious about data sovereignty.
+Kape Technologies picked it up in 2017 (the same parent company behind ExpressVPN and Private Internet Access), which raised some eyebrows at the time, but the infrastructure and no-logs policy have held up through independent audits.

-Here's the deal — what makes CyberGhost genuinely interesting from a technical standpoint is its dedicated server categories.
-Instead of dumping you onto a generic server and wishing you luck, CyberGhost labels servers specifically for streaming (Netflix US, BBC iPlayer, Disney+, etc.), torrenting (P2P-optimized with high upload throughput), and gaming (low-latency routing).
-That's not just marketing fluff — the performance difference between a purpose-configured server and a generic one is measurable, and I'd argue this single feature is why CyberGhost pulls ahead for most casual-to-intermediate users.
+Here's the thing — what actually makes CyberGhost interesting from a technical angle is its dedicated server categories.
+Instead of dumping you onto a generic server and hoping for the best, CyberGhost labels servers specifically for streaming (Netflix US, BBC iPlayer, Disney+, etc.), torrenting (P2P-optimized with high upload throughput), and gaming (low-latency routing).
+That's not marketing hype — when I tested this, the performance difference between a purpose-configured server and a random one was measurable and real.
+This single feature is honestly why CyberGhost pulls ahead for most casual-to-intermediate users.

 Key Features